Suva/WebDemoLauncher/README.md

 ### Monitor window with heartbeat

 You can send get requests to /heartbeat.
 After the first request to /heartbeat, the server starts a timer that will terminate program if no more heartbeats are sent in 3 seconds.
+This will effectively close the server after window is closed.